pragyaai/ndna/_llm/FAQ.md

 **Why does this ensure traceability?** Because persistent features (long-lived barcodes) map to stable semantic relations or reasoning frames that survive transformations -- making ÆTHER's inner life auditably inherited rather than reset each generation.
 The formalism is rooted in stability theorems of persistent homology, ensuring small changes in latent geometry induce bounded changes in topology.

-## How can sheaf-theoretic morphisms mathematically certify semantic consistency across ÆTHER layers, and what are the key derivations?
+✶ **How can sheaf-theoretic morphisms mathematically certify semantic consistency across ÆTHER layers, and what are the key derivations?**

-Semantic consistency across ÆTHER layers can be formalized via sheaf morphisms that map local latent structures while respecting their global compatibility.
+➠ Semantic consistency across ÆTHER layers can be formalized via sheaf morphisms that map local latent structures while respecting their global compatibility.

 Let: